unconst/map-reduce-subnet/README.md

 2. For validating, you need to setup benchmark bots first.

 ### Setup Benchmark Bots
-VValidators should set up at least 3 benchmark bots (more bots lead to faster validation).
+Validators should set up at least 3 benchmark bots (more bots lead to faster validation).
-Each bot should run on a different machine with a minimum of 24GB RAM and 1Gbps network bandwidth.
+Each bot should run on a different machine with a minimum of 4GB RAM and 1Gbps network bandwidth.

 Minimum hardware requirement:
 - RAM: 4GB